zhangmin5/spring-client/labs/exercise-7/README.md

-# Deploying a Spring Boot App using with Jenkinsfile Using Source-to-Image (S2I) in Jenkings on Openshift
+# Deploying a Spring Boot App using Pipeline Strategy with Jenkings on Openshift

 1. Create a fork of the `spring-client` repository,